colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-numbers.md

 ## average / mean / avg

-This function gives you the mean of a list of numbers:
+This formula gives you the mean of a list of numbers:

 ```deci live
 average([1, 2, 3, 4])